cursedastronaut/MinesweeperWPF/README.en-US.md

 As you can see, there are 3 sessions for this Lab, as there are several difficulties.
 Try to set objectives for each session.
 For example:
 - 1st session: have a dynamic grid of controls when the application starts up, as well as the random placement of bombs in the game (without the game logic yet).
 - 2nd session: have the main game algorithms implemented.
-- 3rd session: get the menu for configuring the grid size, the number of bombs and restarting a new game.
+- 3rd session: have the menu for configuring the grid size, the number of bombs and restarting a new game.
 You can also customize your game with your own colors and animations!

 ## (1) Retrieve the project using **travo**
 <details>